Do you ever find yourself wondering, “why do I crave chicken, day and night?”

 And … another major reason you may not feel satisfied after eating is … you are missing protein!

 That’s right!
-For example, you don’t have that nice, full satisfied feeling after eating and instead are craving meat.
+For example, you don’t have that nice, full satisfied feeling after eating and instead you are now craving red meat.
 Perhaps you are craving chicken because chicken is a great source of protein.

 If you are lacking protein in your diet then you will not feel satisfied after eating.